dlwsdqdws/Django_Circle_Brawl/readme.md

 3. Left Click mouse to attack (always choose a skill before attaching).

 ## Effects
+1. Each skill has a cooldown time, which gradually shortens as the game progresses.
-1. After being attacked, the radius of the ball is halved and the speed is increased by 25%.
+2. After being attacked, the radius of the ball is halved and the speed is increased by 25%.
 One ball is out when its radius is less than zero.
-2. When hit, the ball will randomly release 10-15 small particles.
+3. When hit, the ball will randomly release 10-15 small particles.
 The color of the particle is the same as that of the ball, the speed is ten times that of the ball, and other parameters are randomly generated.
-3. The first five seconds of the game is the player's protection period, AI players will not attack.
+4. The first five seconds of the game is the player's protection period, AI players will not attack.

 ## Tech-Stack
 1. Redis